Set up work centres and machine centres

 The top level is the work centre group.
-Work centres are assigned to the work centre groups.
+Work centres are assigned to work centre groups.
 Every work centre can only belong to one work centre group.

-The planned capacity of a work centre consists of the availability of the corresponding machine centres and the additional planned availability of the work centre.
+The planned capacity of a work centre consists of the availability of the corresponding machine centres and the planned availability of the work centre.
 The planned availability of the work centre group is, therefore, the sum of all corresponding availabilities of the machine centres and work centres.
+Availability is stored in calendar entries.

 Important